eoinkelly/notes/ios-swift-objc/ns-screencasts.md

 // Objective C setters are pretty complex (compared to other langs) because of
 // the memory management

 - (void)setName: (NSString *)newName {
   [_name release]; // make sure old value gets releaseed

-  // this would complicate memory management as _name would be another reference
+  // We cannot simply assign the new name to the old as it would ...
-  // to whatever newName is
+  ///this would complicate memory management as _name would be another reference to whatever newName is
   // _name = newName;

   _name = [newName copy]; // convention is to use copy for string setters }